 - Provide the WCB a copy of their work permit.

 - Provide any additional information the WCB needs.

 - Provide the WCB their home address in Saskatchewan.

 - Provide the WCB their home address in their home country.

 - Notify the WCB before returning back to their home country.

 Benefits – Worker

-- The CES or CM may authorize a complete payment for the worker’s estimated period of disability (based on a review of medical reports) if:
+- Operations staff may authorize a complete payment for the worker’s estimated period of disability (based on a review of medical reports) if:

-- The worker wants to return to their home country right after the injury and the CES or CM expects the effects of the injury will last less than four weeks.
+- The worker wants to return to their home country right after the injury and Operations staff expects the effects of the injury will last less than four weeks.